adobe/bridgeService/README.md

 **NOTE** : When passing a call result as an argument, it needs to be a String.
 In many languages such as JavaScript, the JSON keys need not be a string, however, for this to work you need to pass the ID as a string.

 ## Creating a Call Context
 We sometimes need to set environment variables when making calls.
 This is usually indirectly related to the call you are doing.
+These variable mirror the values of a property file, so they are always treated as strings.

 ```JSON
 {